0x80/isolate-package/README.md

 }
 ```

-Also `version` seems to be required by pack.
-I like setting it to `"0.0.0"` to
+The `version` field is also required for `pack` to execute.
+I personally always
-make it clear that the version is not really being used.
+set it to `"0.0.0"` to indicate that the version does not have a practical
+function.

 A few additional files will be included by `pack` automatically, like the
 `package.json` and `README.md` files.

+**Tip** If you deploy to Firebase gen2 functions, you might want to include some
+.env files in the "files" list, so they are packaged and deployed together with
+your build output.

 ### Use a flat structure inside your packages folders